publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schC/ptIII/sptB/m__us_usc_t26_s355.md

         For purposes of this subsection, the term “disqualified stock” means—

-            (A) any stock in the distributing corporation acquired by purchase after October 9, 1990, and during the 5-year period ending on the date of the distribution, and
+            (A) any stock in the distributing corporation acquired by purchase during the 5-year period ending on the date of the distribution, and

             (B)

              any stock in any controlled corporation—

-                (i) acquired by purchase after October 9, 1990, and during the 5-year period ending on the date of the distribution, or
+                (i) acquired by purchase during the 5-year period ending on the date of the distribution, or

                 (ii)